kohlidevops/DevOpsProjects/DevOpsProject2.md

 - Security scan by KubeAudit on Kubernetes cluster

-3: Set up VM's for Jenkins,Nexus,Maven,and SonarQube tools
+- Set up VM's for Jenkins,Nexus,Maven,and SonarQube tools

-4: Git Bash and GitHub
+- Git Bash and GitHub

-5: Customize the Jenkins
+- Customize the Jenkins

-6:Create a Jenkins pipeline job to check out the project
+- Create a Jenkins pipeline job to check out the project

-7: Compile and run unit test cases on source code
+- Compile and run unit test cases on source code

-8: Trivy tool - Vulnerability Scan on Source Code
+- Trivy tool - Vulnerability Scan on Source Code

-9: SonarQube - Code quality tool for better code
+- SonarQube - Code quality tool for better code

-10: Build the package: Using maven tool
+- Build the package: Using maven tool

-11: Upload the artifact to the Nexus Repository
+- Upload the artifact to the Nexus Repository

-12: Build and Tag the Docker Image
+- Build and Tag the Docker Image

-13: Docker Image Scanning by Trivy tool
+- Docker Image Scanning by Trivy tool

-14: Push the docker image to DockerHub
+- Push the docker image to DockerHub

-15: Deploy the application to a Kubernetes cluster environment
+- Deploy the application to a Kubernetes cluster environment

-16: Monitoring with Prometheus and Grafana
+- Monitoring with Prometheus and Grafana